Osteoporosis Risk Factors

 The two periods of your life when calcium consumption most affects your bone health are the first part, when you are growing and developing and the last part, when your ability to absorb calcium and your stores may be compromised.

-It is not easy to know if you are at risk for osteoporosis, since your blood calcium levels will not reflect bone loss.
+It is not easy to know if you are at risk for bone loss, since your blood calcium levels will not reflect it.
 You can lose mineral from your bones for years, and it will not show up until the bone loss is in an advanced stage.

 More than just calcium